-As responsible pet owners, we need to make sure that our dogs are healthy, happy and not suffering from the effects of the heat.
+As responsible pet owners, we need to make sure that our dogs are healthy, happy and not suffering from summer dangers.
 This article covers the essentials of car travel, garden hazards, summer pests, heatstroke and the prevention of sunburn.

-Keep your dog at a safe distance from your BBQ, check that he cannot get access to your garden pond or pool without you being in the near vicinity.
+Keep your dog at a safe distance from your BBQ.
+Check that he cannot get access to your garden pond or pool without you being in the near vicinity.
 Several common household flowers and garden plants may be toxic to dogs, causing anything from severe poisoning to skin irritations.
-Research details and be well advised on your garden flora.
+Research details and is well-advised on your garden flora.

 When out walking

-Your dog wont understanding his own limits, and he will keep on walking even though he is suffering from the effects of extreme high temperatures.
+Your dog won’t understand his own limits, and he will keep on walking even though he is suffering from the effects of extremely high temperatures.
 If you notice that he isn’t walking to his usual pace, or appears to be breathing faster than usual, slow your walk down to give him time to cool off.
 Perhaps consider a game of ball in the garden once the sun has gone down and the air is fresher.

 The warm weather brings the arrival of undesirable pests, such as mites, ticks and fleas.
-Make sure you know the procedure for removing these, whether you us off the shelf sprays, collars and drops, or you use natural remedies.
+Make sure you know the procedure for removing these, whether you use off the shelf sprays, collars and drops or you use natural remedies.
 Find a preferred method and utilise it.

 A dog is unable to sweat to cool down and will pant to regulate his body temperature.
 Recognise the symptoms of heatstroke in dogs, and be prepared to act fast.
 The dog will at first pant more than usual, may sound distressed and agitated.
-Painting will become more excessive and he may start to drool.
-The dog will then struggle to breathe, may have dark red gums, and be glassy eyed.
+The painting will become more excessive, and he may start to drool.
+The dog will then struggle to breathe, may have dark red gums, and be glassy-eyed.
 In the latter stages of heatstroke, body temperatures will have risen to such a high point that seizures or coma may occur, and ultimately, death.

 Prevention of sunburn